 The Appeal of Antique Coins

-Over the past decade, the rising prices of gold and silver have been responsible for the growing popularity in antique coin collecting.
+Over the past decade (and probably more), the rising prices of gold and silver has been responsible for the growing popularity in antique coin collecting.
 In addition, antique dealers and collectors like coin collecting because of the gold or silver coin’s place in history.

 How Does An Antique Dealer Determine the Value of Antique Coins?

 Mintage is defined as the amount of coins produced by the US Mint who produces all of our nation’s coins in circulation in addition to collector coins and bullion.
 Obviously, the lower the mintage (a low number of coins produced), the more valuable those coins will be.
 It’s a typical example of supply and demand – the less produced (less supply) will typically trigger be met with higher demand and this, higher values.